Shenal-Ranasinghe/Shenal-Ranasinghe/README.md

 - 🛰️ **GNSS Jamming Mitigation** — designing digital nulling techniques for single and multi-element receivers
 - 📡 **Antenna Design & Simulation** — UHF, L1-band, and mmWave systems using **HFSS**, **OpenEMS**, and **CST**
 - 📦 **RF Front-End Prototyping** — layout and testing of PCBs for analog and RF systems
-- ⚙️ **RFID Reader System** — complete design and fabrication of a UHF RFID reader gate for warehouse logistics
+- ⚙️ **RFID Reader System** — complete design and fabrication of a UHF RFID reader gate for warehouse logistics(completed)
-- 🎸 **RFIC Design** —  side project(ongoing), just for the love of circuits
+- 🎸 **RFIC Design** —  A new path to explore as an electronic engineering undergrad.

 ---